 Remember, this is just an EXAMPLE!
 You have to find what introduction works best for you.

 Another thing you can include is your stats.
 For example, if you know you have built an audience who always engages with your content, put that in your pitch!
-If you have experience collaborating with other brands, you can also send them information on how successful it was.
+Also, if you have experience collaborating with other brands, you can also send them information on how successful it was.

 If you have Google Analytics connected to your website, you’re able to see stats and demographic information you can provide to the brand.
-If you don’t have a blog, you can use your social media stats such as:
+For those who don’t have a blog, you can use your social media stats such as:

 - How many followers you have